 • Explore issues related to living in a democratic society

-• Become healthy and fulfilled individual
+• Become healthy and fulfilled individuals

 How is Jigsaw PSHE organised in our school?

 Jigsaw brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (puzzle) at the same time.
 This enables each puzzle to start with an introductory assembly, generating a whole school focus for adults and children alike.
-Jigsaw is relevant to children living in today’s world as it helps them understand and be equipped to cope with issues like body image, cyber and homophobic bullying, and internet safety.
+Jigsaw is relevant to children living in today’s world as it helps them understand and be equipped to cope with issues like body image, prejudice based or discriminatory and internet safety.
 To support differentiation, many pieces suggest creative learning activities that allow children to choose the media with which they work and give them scope to work to their full potential.